Combined Degree Program

 This is a great question!
 There are many operational and theoretical benefits for taking two programs as one.

-Unlike program specific students, courses are not considered external; which means you do not require special permission to enrol in MI / MMSt courses.
+Unlike for program-specific students, no courses are considered external for CDP students, which means you do not require special permission to enrol in MI / MMSt courses.

-At the very basic level, you can complete two Master’s programs in three, instead of four years.
-The program recognizes some overlap in learning objectives and have identified program success by completing 13.0 credits instead of 15.5 credits.
+At the very basic level, you can complete two Master’s programs in three instead of four years.
+The program recognizes some overlap in learning objectives and have streamlined program success by allowing students to complete 13.0 credits instead of 15.5 credits.

 Back to top of FAQ directory